 While this is great for inter-European travel, this also effects the tourist visas Americans (and Canadians) obtain.
 For our students and teachers traveling on our Greenheart Travel programs, it is important to know how long you are able to explore a visiting country.
-Teachers in Italy, for example, are on a 3-month teaching contract and will be limited in their travels following their program.

 This is also why it is difficult to teach English in Europe without a proper visa.
 Crossing a border over a weekend won’t be possible to stay in Europe for longer than three months so it is important to know how the Schengen Zone works and which countries are included.

 When an American arrives in one of the 26 EU countries they receive a stamp in their passport at the airport which is essentially their 90 day tourist visa.

 The stamp is day 1 of the 90 days you can legally stay in the EU within a 180 period.

 During each 180-day period, you will have 90 days of open travel within the Schengen area.
 When you leave the Schengen area after 90 days, you must wait another 90 days before you can legally enter the Schengen Area again.

 The countries included in the Schengen Area can get tricky—basically not all EU countries are in the Schengen Area and there are some non-EU countries that are part of the Schengen agreement.
 More or less every major European country except the UK and Ireland are a part of the Schengen Area.
 I would recommend looking at this picture for a great visualization.

 The countries in the Schengen Area are:

 - Czech Republic